View on map

 Show climbs nearby Export to GPS device

-Muro di Camprugnani is a climb in the region Tuscany.
-It is 0.6km long and bridges 109 vertical meters with an average gradient of 18.3%, resulting in a difficulty score of 211.
-The top of the ascent is located at 359 meters above sea level.
+Muro di Camprugnani is a climb in the region Pistoia.
+It is 0.6 km long and bridges 109 m of vertical ascent with an average gradient of 18.3%, resulting in a difficulty score of 211.
+The top of the ascent is located at 359 m above sea level.
 Climbfinder users shared 1 review/story of this climb and uploaded 2 photos.

 Road names: Via di Camprugnani & Via della Chiesa di Uzzo